KalebSchmidlkofer/mc-jars/README.md

 surely, and now the resembles a ghost of it's former self.
 That being said, I knew their had to be a better way, a maintainable way.
-So I decided to use the one skill I have spent the last 5 years honing, So I decided to use one of Python's greatest web libraries django to create a better alternative.
+So I decided to use the one skill I have spent the last 5 years honing, and after a long thought-out process, I decided to use one of Python's greatest web libraries django to create a better alternative.

 ## The Plan